dhritij27/Home-Security-System/README.md

 ## License

-This project is licensed under the [https://www.apache.org/licenses/LICENSE-2.0](Apache 2.0 License)
+This project is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0)

 ---